calacademy-research/GItaxidIsVert/README.md

 # GItaxidIsVert

-This set of scripts parses a BLAST m8 file (BLAST tabular output file) for results that sequences derived from vertebrate sources.
+This set of scripts parses a BLAST m8 file (BLAST tabular output file) for results that are sequences derived from vertebrate sources.

 ### Contents
 This tool includes the following scripts: